-This technology overview provides a brief, simplified description of how OmniLytics’ bacteriophage technology provides safe, natural protection and treatment of bacterial disease and infection.
-Click here to see our ongoing bacteriophage research.
+This technology overview provides a brief, simplified description of how OmniLytics’ bacteriophage technology provides a unique treatment of bacterial disease and infection.

 Our products contain bacteriophage as the primary active ingredient.
 Bacteriophage, or “phage” as they are known, are unique viruses that destroy specific types of bacteria in a process called lysing.

-Phage are found in every natural environment, and are part of our everyday lives.
-As the natural predator to bacteria, they are found on all common surfaces such as a desk or computer keyboard, and are always part of the food we eat and the water we drink.
+Phages are found everywhere and are part of our everyday lives.
+As the biological predator to bacteria, they are found on all common surfaces such as a desk or computer keyboard, and are always part of the food we eat and the water we drink.

-While phage are technically classified as viruses, they are very different from the dangerous viruses we are familiar with such as those that cause AIDS or Influenza.
-Phage are different because they can only harm specific bacterial cells; they are harmless to humans, animals, and plants.
-They are considered a helpful part of our natural environment because they keep the population of dangerous bacteria in check.
+While phages are technically classified as viruses, they are very different from the dangerous viruses we are familiar with such as those that cause AIDS or Influenza.
+Phages cannot infect any mammalian or human cells.
+They are considered a helpful part of our environment because they keep the world's population of bacteria in check.

 A phage is approximately 100 times smaller than a typical bacterium.

 Bacteria, which cause many infectious diseases, are ubiquitous and exist everywhere.
 They too can be detected on virtually every surface of our planet.
 While bacteria can be beneficial, there are many varieties that are destructive and even dangerous.

 Phages are chemically attracted to a specific bacterial hosts.
 This attraction is extremely specific, which enables OmniLytics to use phage in a variety of applications without affecting humans, animals, or even non-target bacteria.